Minneapolis Family Law Attorney

 - The spouse lacks the necessary assets to provide self-support that matches the standard of living enjoyed during the marriage.

 - The spouse is unable to earn sufficient wages through employment to maintain the standard of living enjoyed during the marriage.

 - The spouse is the custodial parent of a disabled child whose condition prevents parental employment.

 Alimony may be temporary if it can be shown that the spouse’s earning capacity will improve.

+Divorce can significantly impact children, especially when custody is being determined.
 The primary consideration in determining child custody is not the rights of the parents but the best interests of the children.
 Child custody issues can be the most emotional and contentious aspects of divorce cases.
 This can cause added stress to the children.

 In cases where child custody is contested, the court may order parents to undergo mediation.
 In mediation, an objective third party meets with both parents to facilitate an agreement about custody and visitation.
 The agreement must be approved by the court.
 Additional dispute resolution regarding parenting time may also be needed.

 Our attorneys encourage parents to undergo mediation voluntarily.
 Our law firm can facilitate this.
 We work with some of the most talented mediators in the state.
 We also offer arbitration services in cases where mediation is not feasible.